shonaka/useful_links/README.md

 ## Productivity
 * [Kanbanflow](https://kanbanflow.com) - A good way to manage different projects.
 * [Overleaf](https://www.overleaf.com/) - Online Latex writing service for papers and other documents.
 There's no need for you to compile and import libraries to write documents in Latex.
+* [Writing academic papers in plain text with markdown and jupyter notebook](https://sylvaindeville.net/2015/07/17/writing-academic-papers-in-plain-text-with-markdown-and-jupyter-notebook/) - A blog post talking about how to use Markdown style text editing and jupyter notebook to write a journal paper.
+[Pandoc](http://pandoc.org/) explained in here looks useful when converting a plain text in markdown format to Latex or other styles.

 ## Advice and tips for Ph.D. life
 * [Some modest advice for Graduate Students](http://stearnslab.yale.edu/some-modest-advice-graduate-students) - A little old, but a good list of advice for Ph.D. students.